DIVErsity in Diving: Expanding Underwater Marine Research Opportunities

 Education, Training and Public Information, Healthy Coastal Ecosystems

-Scuba diving is a valuable skill for marine research, but the training and costs required can create further disparities in a field that already lacks diversity.
+Scuba diving is a valuable skill for marine research, but the training and costs required can create further barriers in a field that already lacks representation from many communities.
+The DIVErsity in Diving Program (DDP) was designed to address these obstacles by providing comprehensive support for undergraduate students from underrepresented communities to complete dive training and enter marine science research.

 Principal Investigators